sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 # **Building & Deploying a Model for Predicting Collision Injuries from Motor Vehicles**

-## (Training Classification-based Models, Deploying on AWS Cloud (using Flask & Docker) & Building a Web App (using Streamlit) for Collision Injury Prediction Service)
+## Building Classification-based Models, Deploying on AWS Cloud (using Flask & Docker) & Creating a Web App (using Streamlit) for Collision Injury Prediction Service
 DataTalks.Club - [Machine Learning Zoomcamp](https://datatalks.club/courses/2021-winter-ml-zoomcamp.html) **Capstone Project** - an initiative by Alexey Grigorev

 Prepared by - [Sukriti Shukla](https://www.linkedin.com/in/sukriti-shukla-3989a819/)